andyzhangx/demo/aks/byok/README.md

 User could use this azure disk storage class: https://github.com/andyzhangx/demo/blob/master/pv/storageclass-azuredisk-byok.yaml, the above E2E BYOK scenario also applies to data disk.

 From k8s v1.17.1, azure data disk would use same encryption key as os disk if key is not provided by user.

+Refer to [Dynamically create and use a persistent volume with Azure disks in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/azure-disks-dynamic-pv) for more detaied steps about how to use azure disk volume.